microsoft/mona-saas/README.md

 ### 5. Complete Mona SaaS setup

 Once the script is finished, note the information provided in the `Mona Deployment Summary`.
-It's strongly recommended saving these values somewhere safe and convenient as you will likely need to refer to them again later.
+It's strongly recommended to save these values somewhere safe and convenient as you will likely need to refer to them again later.

 Locate the setup URL at the _very bottom_ of the script output.
 It will look similiar to this —